 My international academic collaborator secured their grant some time ago.
 Can I ask NSERC to recognize this funding for cost-sharing purposes?

-Grants awarded to international collaborators after September 21, 2021, (three months before the launch of the NSERC program) will be accepted for cost-sharing purposes until March 31, 2022.
-Consistent with other Alliance streams, we will accept, on an ongoing basis, applications where international collaborators are already in place (have secured their funding) for up to three months before an application to NSERC is submitted.
-For example, if your international academic collaborator secures their funding on July 1, 2022, then you will have until October 1, 2022, to submit your Alliance International Collaboration grant application to NSERC.
-The three-month window aligns with our current policy for recognizing contributions from partner organizations for cost-sharing in Alliance Option 1 and Option 2 streams.
-In all cases, the Canadian research team, and a description of their research component and contribution to the project, must have been included in the proposal submitted by the international academic collaborator to their national funding agency
+Consistent with other Alliance streams, we will accept applications where international collaborators are already in place (have secured their funding) for up to three months before an application to NSERC is submitted.
+For example, if your international academic collaborator secured their funding on July 1, 2022, then you would have until October 1, 2022, to submit your Alliance International Collaboration grant application to NSERC.
+The three-month window aligns with our current policy for recognizing contributions from partner organizations for cost-sharing in Alliance Advantage and Society streams.
+In all cases, the Canadian research team, and a description of their research component and contribution to the project, must have been included in the proposal submitted by the international academic collaborator to their national funding agency.

 Award